Towing and Accessories

 - For trailers weighing more than 750 kg, a separate trailer braking system with an independent controller must be used.
+The limit for towing when using trailer brakes is 1000 kg.
 Carefully follow the instructions provided by the trailer brake manufacturer to ensure that trailer brakes are properly installed, adjusted, and maintained.

 - The tongue weight is the downward force that the weight of the trailer exerts on the hitch.
 It must be at least 4% of the total trailer load.
 The maximum tongue weight (or technically permissible mass at the coupling point) is 100 kg for non-performance vehicles and 25 kg for performance vehicles.
 Carrying a significant amount of equipment, passengers, or cargo in the tow vehicle can reduce the tongue weight it can handle, which also reduces the maximum towing capacity.
-Maximum towing capacity is calculated assuming the GVWR (Gross Vehicle Weight Rating) is not exceeded (See Vehicle Loading).
+Maximum towing capacity is calculated assuming the TPMLM (Technically Permissible Maximum Laden Mass) is not exceeded (See Vehicle Loading).

 Tire Pressures when Towing

 When towing a trailer, tire pressures must be adjusted to accommodate the additional load.
 18", 19", or 20" tires are acceptable to use for towing.
 Keep tires inflated to the pressures shown below (if different, these pressures override the pressures that are provided on the Tire and Loading information label):

 |235/35R20||235/35R20||42 psi (290 kPa)|

 Before towing a trailer, you must do the following: